 - Avoid over-describing space.
 It becomes hard to digest.
 The time it takes to convey the space might block an interaction.
 Added time can cause software to feel unresponsive.
 Consider shortcuts to imply the feeling of space.
 Literal isn’t as important as feeling.

-- Get the hell away from the computer and get drawing.
+- Get drawing.
 Use a sketchbook, or even a whiteboard.
 Something more loose than pixel twerking.
 Think with pictures.

 Spatial Interfaces, as a talk: